storyprotocol/documentation/docs/Protocol Concepts/grouping-module.md

 * **Freezing License Config Items:** Once a Group gains its first member, the mintingFee, licensingHook, and licensingHookData are frozen.
 The Group’s commercial revenue share can only increase
 * **Group Max Size Limit:** Enforce a maximum group size of 1000

-> 📘 Example
+## :blue_book: Example

->
-> Let's say you have an AI bot that uses training data to continuously learn and produce better content.
+Let's say you have an AI bot that uses training data to continuously learn and produce better content.
 The training data is a Group IPA that is the root, and the AI bot is a derivative IPA of the training data.
 And any time the AI bot gets paid, the revenue flows back to the training data as revenue.

->
-> Now you want to add more training data to the group.
+Now you want to add more training data to the group.
 Since the group is now locked (you linked a derivative to it), you should register a new Group IPA as a root, and then a new AI bot as a derivative.